 With control plane based L2/L3 learning, this architecture reduces the flood and learn issues associated with data plane learning in traditional architectures.
 Juniper’s EVPN-VXLAN based campus architecture allows enterprises to easily add additional core, distribution, and access layer devices as the business grows without having to redesign the network or perform a forklift upgrade.
 This is a big shift from the rigid chassis based traditional architectures.
 This vendor-agnostic solution allows enterprises to utilize their existing access layer infrastructure and gradually migrate to access layer switches from Juniper.

 Juniper’s EVPN-VXLAN based campus networks provide the following benefits:

-Non-proprietary architecture, enabling multi-vendor deployment: The architecture uses standards-based protocols like EVPN and VXLAN enabling Enterprises to deploy campus networks using best-in-class multi-vendor network equipment
+The architecture is uses standards-based protocols like EVPN and VXLAN enabling Enterprises to deploy campus networks using best-in-class multi-vendor network equipment

 Juniper’s Evolved Campus solution based on VXLAN overlay with EVPN control plane is an efficient and scalable way to build campuses and interconnect multiple campuses, datacenters and public cloud.
 With a robust BGP/EVPN implementation on all platforms, Juniper is uniquely positioned to bring EVPN technology to its full potential by providing optimized, seamless, and standards-compliant L2 or L3 connectivity, both within and across today’s evolving campuses, data centers and cloud infrastructure.